 - Boost Your IQ With the Top 10 Intelligent Reads

 4. Rising Strong

-opening up and zooming in at the ugly parts of your life that you're not proud of is absolutely terrifying like people mostly just kind of fast forward to the part where like they rose above it and they conquered but I think it's important to highlight both.
+opening up and zooming in at the ugly parts of your life that you're not proud of is absolutely terrifying people mostly just kind of fast forward to the part where they rose above it and they conquered but I think it's important to highlight both.